 In the video below, Marcelo Garcia shows how to properly set up a guillotine choke submission from the butterfly guard.
 Watch & learn!

 Aside from that, Marcelo Garcia is a well-known grappler renowned for his outstanding Brazilian jiu-jitsu technique.
-Otherwise, he holds a fantastic tournament record with five world Jiu-Jitsu championships, four ADCC world championships, and numerous other honors and titles.
+He holds a fantastic tournament record with five world Jiu-Jitsu championships, four ADCC world championships, and numerous other honors and titles.

 BJJ Guillotine Submission from Top Half Guard

-You’ll learn the proper process of setting up a guillotine choke hold from the top half guard in the video below.
+In the video below, you’ll learn how to set up a guillotine choke hold from the top half guard.
 Watch & learn!

 Guillotine BJJ Choke from Standing

-Knight Jiu-Jitsu teaches you how to set up a guillotine choke jiu-jitsu submission from a standing position in the video below.
+In the video below, Knight Jiu-Jitsu teaches you how to set up a guillotine choke jiu-jitsu submission from a standing position.
 Watch & learn!

 Guillotine Chokehold Move from Mount

 The mount is one of the most basic and robust positions accessible in Brazilian Jiu-Jitsu and mixed martial arts.
 It provides its players with a variety of submissions and transitions.
-Still, it must be well understood to be effectively used in a fight.
+Still, it must be well understood to use in a fight effectively.

 You Know, in Brazilian jiu-jitsu, you can also get a guillotine choke from the mount position.
 Here is How?